National Marbles Tournament: History and qualification

 The National Marbles Tournament is an invitational tournament.
 To qualify, organizers of marbles tournaments for children conducted in towns, cities, and counties around the United States must apply to the NMT Board for participation.
-(A long-standing participant, for example, is the Allegheny County [PA] Marbles Program.)
+(A long-standing participant, for example, is the Allegheny County, PA Marbles Program.)
 Local champions of approved tournaments may register for the Nationals.

-The first true National Marbles Tournament was held in 1923, following a surge in 1922 of citywide tournaments and intercity challenge bouts between 2 to 4 city champions.
-Game rules and playing styles differed from town to town.
-Several intercity champs and their handlers added chaos and dissention by rushing to claim “nation champion” and even “world champion” status.
+The first true National Marbles Tournament was held in 1923, following a surge in 1922 of citywide tournaments and intercity challenge bouts between 2 and 4 city champions.
+Game rules and playing styles had differed from town to town.
+Several intercity champs and their handlers added chaos and dissention by rushing to claim "nation champion" and even "world champion" status.

 Marbles games have deep roots in American folklife.
 In 1922 marbles were already considered "old-fashioned" game toys for kids, but were still widely popular.
 Adults were captivated by news of extensive competitions involving their favorite childhood games.

 Noting the interest, the Scripps-Howard Newspapers group organized plans for a legitimate nationwide marbles competition to be launched in June 1923.
 They opened their tournament to all boys and girls of any race or background.
 They decided on uniform rules for a game called Ringer, and set the age limit to kids under 15.
 Sponsoring newspapers and parks departments agreed to run local playoffs, then fund travel to, and accommodations at the national finals for their champions and a family escort.

 Forty cities around the US, including 8 from Pacific Coast states, sent champions to Atlantic City, New Jersey for the first NMT.
 All of them traveled by train, some for as long as 4 days and 4 nights.
 The final match, won by Harlin McCoy of Columbus, Ohio, was watched live at the famous boardwalk by an estimated crowd of 5000 or more.

 By 1924, the number of cities participating rose to 54, with some half a million children competing in local marbles tournament play-offs.
 Represented towns grew to 64 in 1925, and by 1926, over 3 million children were said to have played in early qualifying games.

 Atlantic City, New Jersey hosted the NMT until 1928.
 It moved to Ocean City, New Jersey, which welcomed the event from 1929 to 1936.
 From 1937 to 1948 the event was held in Wildwood, New Jersey.
 However, during World War II, the tournament moved safely inland to Cleveland, Ohio (1943 and 1946), and was canceled entirely in 1944 and 1945.
 A separate girls champion was officially recognized starting in 1948.

 In 1949 the tournament moved again, to Asbury Park, New Jersey for 11 years, returning to Wildwood in 1960, where it remains today.
 In 1976, Great Adventure Park in Jackson, NJ hosted a one-time Bicentennial year run of the NMT.